OS Maps online FAQ

 Windows phone/tablet users may find that some touchscreen devices are inaccurate when doing route planning due to issues with the touch location detection.

 For Android and Apple phones and tablets you we recommend the OS Maps app.
-This uses your GPS to show where you are on a map, helps you follow a planned route or record where you have been and will even work when you don't have a mobile phone signal.
+This uses your GPS to show where you are on a map, helps you follow a planned route or record where you have been and will even allow you to download maps for when you don't have a mobile phone signal.
 The OS Maps app is free to download, but some features require an OS Maps subscription - one subscription will cover both desktop and all your mobile devices.

 If you encounter any compatibility issues please let us know.